J-Seo/K-HALU/README.md

 - **February 21, 2025**: Official GitHub repository for K-HALU is now open.
 - **February 24 - March 2025**: The K-HALU dataset will be made available (via the link above).
-- **March 2025**: Official evaluation scripts for K-HALU will be released.
+- **April 2025**: Official evaluation scripts for K-HALU will be released.

 ### 🛠️ Installation